List of Persona 5 characters: Later members

 Kasumi, who as a Phantom Thief goes by the codename "Violet", is introduced in Persona 5 Royal.
-She is a first-year student that transfers to Shujin Academy around the same time as Joker.
-She is a rhythmic gymnast who the school has high hopes for because of her abilities.
-Although she has a good relationship with Joker and his friends, she has a negative opinion of the Phantom Thieves, saying that their actions may lead people to heavily rely on them instead of trying to solve their problems themselves.
+She is a first-year student who transfers to Shujin Academy around the same time as Joker.
+She is a rhythmic gymnast whom the school has high hopes for because of her abilities.
+Although she has a good relationship with Joker and his friends, she has a negative opinion of the Phantom Thieves, saying their actions may lead people to rely on them too much instead of trying to solve their own problems.
 Despite this, she later joins them when a new Palace emerges.
-Eventually, she is revealed to be Kasumi's younger twin sister, Sumire Yoshizawa (芳澤 すみれ, Yoshizawa Sumire), whose memories were changed by Takuto Maruki to make her believe that she is Kasumi, after the real Kasumi died pushing her out of the way of traffic.
+Eventually, she is revealed to be Kasumi's younger twin sister, Sumire Yoshizawa (芳澤 すみれ, Yoshizawa Sumire), whose memories were altered by Takuto Maruki to make her believe she is Kasumi after the real Kasumi died, pushing her out of the way of traffic.

 Sumire's Persona is Cendrillon.
 In battle, she fights using rapiers, lever shotguns, and rifles.
 As a Confidant, she represents the Faith Arcana.
-In the beginning of her Confidant, she faces a slump in gymnastics, but after remembering she is Sumire, she learns to accept herself.
+At the beginning of her Confidant, she faces a slump in gymnastics, but after remembering who she is, Sumire learns to accept herself.
 Once her Confidant is maxed, her Persona transforms into Vanadis, and then into Ella.